sicmutils/sicmutils/README.md

-A Clojure(script) implementation of the [scmutils](https://groups.csail.mit.edu/mac/users/gjs/6946/refman.txt) system for math and physics investigations in the Clojure and Clojurescript languages.
+A Clojure(script) implementation of the [scmutils](https://groups.csail.mit.edu/mac/users/gjs/6946/refman.txt) system for math and physics investigations in the Clojure and ClojureScript languages.
 SICMUtils provides facilities for

 - [symbolic